bruno222/twilio-flex-plugin-sso/README.md

 ## Oh, before installing it:

-You need to enable [Flex UI 2.0](https://www.npmjs.com/package/@twilio/flex-ui/v/2.0.0-alpha.12)
+You need to enable [Flex UI 2.0](https://www.twilio.com/changelog/flex-ui-20-is-now-in-public-beta), the newest version of Flex!

-It is in Private beta for now.
-Please ask your Twilio Account Execute if he/she can enable it for your account and what are the risks.

 ## How to install